 - Dom Pedro is the name of the largest cut Aquamarine in the world, currently being housed at the Smithsonian in Washington D.C.

-- Sailors used to wear Aquamarine as a protection talisman and to help stave off sea-sickness while they were at sea, and some believed it to be the treasure of the mermaids themselves.
+- Sailors used to wear Aquamarine as a protection talisman and to help stave off seasickness while they were at sea, and some believed it to be the treasure of the mermaids themselves.

-The Amazing Benefits of Aquamarine
+The Magical Benefits of Aquamarine Stone*

-- Aquamarine is associated with the Heart Chakra and the Throat Chakra, and is useful when wanting to restore peace and calm within, as well as helping with communication with others and courage.
+- Aquamarine is associated with the Heart Chakra and the Throat Chakra and is useful when wanting to restore peace and calm within, as well as helping with communication with others and courage.

-For couples, aquamarine can be helpful in relieving marital tensions, and can help rekindle the flame in couples who have been married for a long time.
+- For couples, aquamarine can be helpful in relieving marital tensions and can help rekindle the flame in couples who have been married for a long time.